kalexrt/Image-Colorization-using-CNN/README.md

 ## Process

 Around 200000 images from imagenet were used to train.
 Images used were of resized to 32*32, 64*64 and 128*128.
 Initially the models were built using tensorflow.
-Further details can be found here: https://github.com/Arghyadeep/Image-Colorization-using-CNN/blob/master/report/final%20report.pdf
 Next 128*128 sized images were trained using Keras, which made things simpler.
 The network had a tendency to quickly overfit and hence hyperparamter tuning was essential using a validation set.
 The hyperparamters tuned were:

 1. Kernel size